jhuckaby/pixl-proxy/README.md

 #### max_requests_per_sec

 The `max_requests_per_sec` property sets the maximum number of requests to allow through per second.
-If this amount is met in the space of a second, the extra requests are queued, or rejected if the queue is full (see [Throttling](#throttling) below for details).
+If this amount is reached in the space of a second, the extra requests are rejected (see [Throttling](#throttling) below for details).
 The default is `0` (unlimited).
 Example:

 ```js
 "MyPool1": {